The all-consuming global popularity of social media has spawned an opportunity for fraudsters keen to get their hands on your personal details.

 Check out mutual friends, though beware that many fakers go as far as to friend request people in your circle to try and appear genuine.

-Typically, social media is used to interact with friends and share information, thoughts, and pictures.
+Typically, social media is used to interact with friends and share information, thoughts, pictures, videos, news items, music and topics of common interest.
 If you receive a friend request from someone you don’t know, check through their updates.